 - Part 3 picks up with the hiring of our CTO Nick Veenhof, who built the Dropsolid cloud platform with our team.
 It also talks about how we shifted towards profitability in 2018.
 This was the period when we laid out the foundation of the European Digital Experience Company that guides mid-sized enterprises to their digital freedom.

-Dropsolid is now the European specialist in Drupal & open digital experiences, with 65 experts on the team.
-We are running at a profit and are growing 30% per year.
+Dropsolid is now the European specialist in Drupal & open digital experiences, with 85 experts on the team.
+We are running at a profit and are growing every year.
 We give mid-sized organisations (and their agencies) strategic business advice on how to build their digital presence using Drupal.
 Our cloud platform currently powers more than 1500 Drupal environments.

 Our customers are mid-sized, Europe-based companies.
 Examples include Soudal, TVH, Lotus Bakeries, Kinepolis, Boerenbond, Gezinsbond, ERA, Teamleader,...
 We provide advice to ambitious SMBs in Belgium, so they too can benefit from our insights and the benefits of Dropsolid’s Drupal cloud platform.

 We open-sourced our Drupal installer and we are a Diamond sponsor of DrupalCon, the largest Drupal event in Europe.

-Within Dropsolid, I currently have the role of CEO.
-This implies responsibility for our vision, mission, values, commercial development, finances and company roadmap.
+Within Dropsolid, I currently have the role of CTO.
+This implies responsibility for our product and all commerical activities of the company.
 I believe that taking control of digital experiences by adopting open-source Drupal allows organisations to secure their digital freedom.
 I believe it leads to scalable and sustainable engagement from both users and employees to deliver the vision of the organisation to its stakeholders.

 Contact me if your want to give your organisation the digital freedom it deserves